 All classes are supervised by our professional tennis instructors.

-Designed for beginners from 4 to 7 years of age.
+With Friday sessions starting at 3:30, 4:00 and 4:30, this class is designed for beginners from 4 to 7 years of age.
 This half hour class is an introduction to tennis with emphasis on enjoyment and basic strokes.

 All workouts 4-6 kids per Tennis Pro

 These advanced workouts will focus on solid tennis fundamentals, consistency, footwork and match play.
 Match play is done the first half of the session with workout drills the last half.
 The Workout drills include footwork and racquet to ball contact while running as well as specific ball placement.
 Emphasis will be placed on all skills to become a tournament player.
 Must have pro approval prior to registering for workout.
-Please contact Dan Johnston if you have any questions.

 Tiny Tots: Designed for beginners from 4 to 7 years of age.
 This half hour class is an introduction to tennis with emphasis on enjoyment, and earning basic strokes.
 Contact Christiaan LeGrand to reserve your space at (310) 213–7670. * Registrations required.